 My services include:

 You can find me at craft fairs and pop-ups around the city, as well as a few floral arranging workshops.
-Keep an eye on my Instagram for upcoming events!
+Keep an eye on my Instagram

 What is your creative process?